SetaHoefnagel/ITracker/README.md

 Before you start creating the application there are a couple of requirements you should keep in mind:
 * Install the LTS of Ubuntu OS(On a seperate HardDisk) this is mandatory
-- Install Pycharm Community edition
+- Install Pycharm Community edition or Visual Studio Code
 - Install Git
-- Create a GitLab Account
+- Create a GitHub Account
 - Clone [this](https://gitlab.com/SetaHoefnagel/itracker.git) repository

 Beside these requirements you should have some basic knowledge of git,